 Granulocytes are generally denser than other T lymphocytes in the body.
 The different types of granulocytes also require different methods of isolation.
 Depending on the goal of your research, you may need to purchase specific neutrophil, basophil, or eosinophil isolation products.
 These products will help you isolate specific cell populations from a larger blood sample.

+To properly extract these cells, you will need to harness blood separation techniques as a first step.
 Along with granulocytes, there are a multitude of other mononuclear cells which are isolated and studied by scientists.
 Other T lymphocytes such as CD4+, CD8+ and naïve T cells all serve an integral role in the human immune response.

 Akadeum’s T Cell Isolation Kits allow for quick, gentle, and easy T cell enrichment that is specifically designed to maintain the health and physiology of delicate cells of interest while maximizing retention, delivering a highly enriched population of target cells to enable better science.
 With Akadeum’s microbubbles, you can quickly and easily interrogate the full sample volume – directly in the sample container – using a fast and easy workflow.